nicolasluevano/pokemon-retirement-index/README.md

 # Pokemon Retirement Index
 With the price of pokemon cards skyrocketing over the past couple years, I wanted to create an all-in-one hub that can quicky show you the market price range for each pokemon card.
-Prices and images are generated from the Pokemon TCG API and you will be directed to
+Prices and images are generated from the Pokemon TCG API and you will be directed to eBay where you can you see the resell prices for each individual card.

 **Link to project:** https://pokemon-retirement-index.netlify.app/